-- Do not detect scenes after capture: select this option if you do not want to activate the auto scene detection function after video is captured. - After capture, detect scenes by change of video frames: select this option to perform scene detection during video capture.
-In scene detection, CyberLink PowerDirector compares captured frames to decide when there is a scene change.
-Each scene is saved as a file as recording continues. - During capture, detect scenes by time code, and then save each scene as a separate file (DV-VCR mode only): select this option to detect scene break signals and to save each scene as a separate file.
+- Do not detect scenes after capture: select this option if you do not want to activate the auto scene detection function after video is captured. - After capture, detect scenes by change of video frames: select this option to perform scene detection after video capture.
+Once capture is complete, the Detect Scenes window is opened, displaying the captured video.
+See Detecting Scenes in a Video Clip for more information.

+• During capture, detect scenes by timecode, and then save each scene as a separate file (DV-VCR mode only): select this option to detect scene break signals and to save each scene as a separate file.
 (DV camcorders generate a scene break signal on the tape whenever users release the REC button.)
 This feature is only available in DV camcorder capture.